LettError/editThatNextMaster/README.md

 * *seeThatNextSet.py* show the next smart set in the current SpaceCenter.
 * *seeThatPreviousSet.py* show the previous smart set in the current SpaceCenter.
 * If there is no smart set in the current SpaceCenter the script will pick the first one from the list.

-The order in which these scripts woosh through the fonts: alphabetically sorted filepaths.

 Notes
 -----